0xj4an-personal/copoazulabs/CELO_SETUP.md

 2. Ensure you have testnet tokens
 3. Navigate to products page
 4. Add items to cart
-5. Test crypto payment with CELO, cUSD, cEUR, or cREAL
+5. Test crypto payment with cCOP

 ## 📱 Mobile Wallet Support